AdobeDocs/commerce-events/src/pages/events/configure-commerce.md

     php ./vendor/bin/ece-tools run scenario/build/transfer.xml
 ```

+This hook generates then enables the `AdobeCommerceEvents` module.
+This module registers custom events.

-If the Event Provider was not configured during deployment, you should configure it according to step 2.5.1 and re-run deployment or run ./bin/magento setup:upgrade --keep-generated command or you can synchronize eventmetadata by running a command (will be added in the task
+If the Event Provider was not configured during deployment, you should configure it according to step 2.5.1 and re-run deployment or run ./bin/magento setup:upgrade --keep-generated command or you can synchronize event metadata by running a command (will be added in the task

 ### Local and on-premises installation